 It is more common than you might think to see a cat laying or even sleeping in their litter box, but it is usually an undesirable action.
 It can be a sign of illness or may indicate that your cat is stressed or anxious.
 If your cat is playing in the litter, that could be a sign of boredom.
 In any case, spending time in their litter box can make your cat ill or cause them discomfort, and it will almost certainly mean that more cat litter is tracked around the house and will need cleaning up.

-We have highlighted nine reasons that your cat might be lying, sleeping, or playing in the litter box, as well as a few steps that you can take to stop this behavior.
+We have highlighted the most common reasons that your cat might be lying, sleeping, or playing in the litter box, as well as a few steps that you can take to stop this behavior.

 1. Urinary Problems

 Urinary tract infections are quite common in cats.
 They’re painful and uncomfortable.
 Your cat may not be sleeping in the litter box, but they may be spending a long time straining and trying to pee.
 Also, if they are unable to tell whether they need to go or not, it could feel safer to stay in the litter box.

 It is worth noting that besides being uncomfortable and causing pain, urinary tract infections that are caused by crystals in the urine can be fatal if they are not treated soon enough.